pandallel/quilt/memory-bank/progress.md

 ## Project Status

 The project is in the **early implementation stage** (Milestone 1: Core Material Processing Pipeline).
-We're establishing the foundational architecture and beginning to implement the core components.
+We're establishing the foundational architecture and implementing the core components.

 ## What Works